Product Hunt is the ultimate place where entrepreneurs go to launch their products to an audience of passionate techies.

 - The number of hours your product was featured on the homepage.

 The number of hours is affected by when your product gets hunted.
 As I told you, if it will be posted in the morning, you might get more attention to it, but if it’s posted later in the day, it might get on a higher position with fewer upvotes (as it was the case with two of our competitors).

 Another thing you should be aware of is where your core supporters are located?
 On the American continent?
 Or in Europe?
 Africa?
 Asia?
 Australia?

-From what I’ve seen lately, the number of hours on the website is quite important, so if your goal is to reach top 5 (and so be included in the 2nd day email) I recommend you launch late, at about lunch time on the East Coast.
+From what I’ve seen lately, the number of hours on the website is quite important, so if your goal is to reach the top 5 (and so be included in the 2nd-day email) I recommend you launch late, at about lunchtime on the East Coast.